GerardWassink/gawspool/README.md

 # gaw_spool_que
+## Description
-php code to display pdf files in a given directory and to be able to purge them
+This is php code to display pdf files in a given directory and to be able to purge them.

 ## how?
 In your website's directory: